List of New Mexico State Bike Routes: State Bike Route 9

 New Mexico State Bike Route 9 exists within three separate segments.
-These segments connect Stanley and Estancia, Tesque Village and Lamy, and Espanola and Ojo Caliente.
+These segments connect Stanley and Estancia, Tesuque Village and Lamy, and Espanola and Ojo Caliente.

 State Bike Route 9A

 New Mexico State Bike Route 9A is a spur of Bike Route 9 into Abiquiú.

 State Bike Route 12

 New Mexico State Bike Route 12 runs through the Manzanita Mountains on New Mexico State Road 337 near Tijeras.

 State Bike Route 14

 New Mexico State Bike Route 14 runs between Tijeras and Sandia Park along the Turquoise Trail.

 State Bike Route 15

 New Mexico State Bike Route 15 exists in four segments in eastern New Mexico.
 The segments run between Carlsbad and Roswell, Fort Sumner and Santa Rosa, Las Vegas and Sapello, and Black Lake and Angel Fire.

 State Bike Route 18

 New Mexico State Bike Route 18 runs from Cliff to Deming along U.S. Route 180.